outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - bc structural similarities are a useful structure for solving 'fitting' interaction problems
           - direct reason
             - bc the inputs to the solution already existed in the system
+          - cause reason
+            - bc the solution addressed a root cause of the problem
+          - abstract reason
+            - bc the solution solves the problem type of the problem

     - application variables of an interface
       - different versions of an interface can be used in place of the entire interface, just like different formats of an interface can be applied instead of the whole interface